 \subsection{Model generalization behavior}

 Next, we evaluate the generalization ability of the model.
-Results is shown in Fig. \ref{fig:generation}.
+Results are shown in Fig. \ref{fig:generation}.
 The parameter space of our EMRI training dataset is only 4-dimensional with a fixed initial semi-latus rectum $p_0=20M$.
-Fig. \ref{fig:gen-emri} shows the result of testing our model using a signal with $p_0=30M$, which indicates a strong generalization capability beyond the training parameter space.
-As mentioned before, the training dataset of MBHB only contains GW signals from spin-aligned MBHB systems with quasi-circular orbits, without considering the case of orbital eccentricity.
+Fig. \ref{fig:generation}a shows the result of testing our model using a signal with $p_0=30M$, which indicates a strong generalization capability beyond the training parameter space.
+The training dataset of MBHB only contains GW signals from spin-aligned MBHB systems with quasi-circular orbits, without considering the case of orbital eccentricity.
 Here we generate a GW signal with initial orbital eccentricity $e_0 = 0.5$ using the \texttt{SEOBNRE} model \cite{Liu_2022}.
-In Fig. \ref{fig:gen-mbhb}, we can see the extracted effect, which demonstrates that our model has good generalizability.
+In Fig. \ref{fig:generation}b, we can see the extracted effect, which demonstrates that our model has good generalizability.
 To test the generalization ability of the BWD model, our test signal is generated using an evolving BWD system that considers mass transfer, tidal forces, and gravitational radiation effects \cite{Kremer_2017}.
-The extracted result is shown in Fig. \ref{fig:gen-bwd}.
-The output detection probabilities of these three test signals are all equal to $1$.
-The final test case is the SGWB model, here we consider broken power law signals follow equation \eqref{eq:sgwb_bpl} with parameters $\alpha=-11.18$, $n_{t1}=2/3$, $n_{t2}=-1/3$, and $f_T=0.002$.
+The extracted result is shown in Fig. \ref{fig:generation}c.
+The output detection statistics labeled as detection probabilities of these three test signals are all equal to $1$.
+The final test case is the SGWB model, here we consider broken power law signals following equation \eqref{eq:sgwb_bpl} with parameters $\alpha=-11.18$, $n_{t1}=2/3$, $n_{t2}=-1/3$, and $f_T=0.002$.
 This spectral shape might arise from the combination of two physically distinct sources.
-The classification test obtaining ${\rm AUC}=0.99997$.
+The classification test obtained ${\rm AUC}=0.99997$.

 Then we evaluate our models' generalization ability to weaker signals.
 For EMRI, MBHB, and BWD models, we test them using data with lower SNR, for the SGWB model, we use test data with smaller amplitude.
-The histogram of overlap between extracted signal and template is shown in Fig. \ref{fig:denoise}, at the same time the ROC curve of signal detection results is shown in Fig. \ref{fig:detection}.
+The histogram of overlap between extracted signal and the template is shown in Fig. \ref{fig:denoise}, at the same time the ROC curve of signal detection results is shown in Fig. \ref{fig:detection}.
 Throughout this series of tests, we have demonstrated the generalizability of our models in a wide variety of scenarios.